_images/sf_globe_banner_alpha.png

 SeisFlows is installed using the Pip -e which enables development mode, where source code changes are immediately acccessible to Python (i.e., you do not need to re-install SeisFlows when updating source code).

-git clone --branch devel https://github.com/adjtomo/seisflows.git
+git clone https://github.com/adjtomo/seisflows.git

 cd seisflows